pypa/setuptools/README.txt

 =========================

 Currently, Distribute disallows installing Setuptools 0.7 over Distribute.
-You must first uninstall any active version of Distribute first.
+You must first uninstall any active version of Distribute first (see `Uninstalling`_).

 Upgrading from Setuptools 0.6
 =============================